aws-samples/comfyui-personalized-generative-ai-avatars-app/README.md

 ### PRE-SYNC all required models that the Avatar App and Gallery can work.
 This is mandatory for the Avatar App.
 If you deploy only ComfyUI, then this step is optional.
 IMPORTANT: You need approx. 15GB free disk space locally.
-If you want to download the models and delete them after the upload, then uncomment this in the `presync.py` file:
+If you want to download the models and delete them immediately after the upload, then uncomment this in the `presync.py` file:
    ```python
     # shutil.rmtree(LOCAL_MODEL_DIR)
    ```